 Cisco ISE transforms the network from a simple conduit for data into a security enforcer that accelerates the time to detection and time to resolution of threats.
 The Cisco pxGrid (Platform Exchange Grid) is an open, scalable, and IETF standards driven data sharing and threat control platform.
 Now your multiple security products can work together.
 With Cisco pxGrid, security operations teams can also automate to get answers and contain threats faster.

-To meet its growth demands for applications, hosting and cloud services, a client became the first telecom company in the world to deploy Cisco Application Centric Infrastructure (ACI) and Cisco Nexus 9000 series switches as the foundation for its next—generation data center.
-A client used the expertise of end—to—end Cisco Services to deploy Cisco ACI, which provided a turnkey approach that was agile, cost—effective, and scalable.
+To meet its growth demands for applications, hosting and cloud services, a client became the first telecom company in the world to deploy Cisco Application Centric Infrastructure (ACI) and Cisco Nexus 9000 series switches as the foundation for its next-gen data center.
+A client used the expertise of end-to-end Cisco Services to deploy Cisco ACI, which provided a turnkey approach that was agile, cost-effective, and scalable.

 The client used the expertise of end-to-end Cisco Services to deploy Cisco ACI, which provided a turnkey approach that was agile, cost-effective, and scalable.
 Increasing its competitive advantage, Du now has an application-focused fabric and a foundation for cloud automation and orchestration that supports an extensible, highly secure multitenant environment based on open standards.